Drayton Hall: History

 The mansion was built for the grandfather of John Drayton, John Drayton Sr. (c.
 1715–1779; son of Thomas and Ann Drayton) after he bought the property in 1738.
-As the third son in his family, he knew he was unlikely to inherit his own nearby birthplace, now called Magnolia Plantation and Gardens.

 For many decades, the house was thought to have been begun in 1738 and completed in 1752.
 In 2014, an examination of wood cores showed that the attic timbers were cut from trees felled in the winter of 1747–48.
 Because the attic framing would have to have been in place well before the completion of the interior finishes, the house is now thought to have been occupied by the early 1750s.
 The seven-bay, double-pile plantation house is within a 630 acre site that is part of the plantation based on indigo and rice and the former site of 13 slave cabins believed to have housed approximately 78 slaves.
 Seven generations of Drayton heirs preserved the house, though the flanking outbuildings have not survived: an earthquake destroyed the laundry house in 1886, and a hurricane destroyed the kitchen in 1893.
-John Drayton bought considerable property nearby from his nephew William Drayton, Sr., after the latter was appointed as chief justice of the Province of East Florida in the early 1770s and was leaving South Carolina.
-John Drayton consolidated the various Drayton properties, and his descendants have controlled them since.

 The house is located in the Ashley River Historic District, it was declared a National Historic Landmark in 1960.
-Drayton Hall is owned by the National Trust for Historic Preservation and managed by the Drayton Hall Preservation Trust, which opened the house to the public in 1976.